 The London Dungeon

-However, it is not suitable for impressionable people, small children, and especially to those who do not speak English more than well.
+However, it is not suitable for impressionable people, small children, and especially for those who do not speak English more than well.
 For more information and reservations, please check their website.

 Jack the Ripper Walking Tour

-In this case I have no doubt.
+In this case, I have no doubt.
 I recommend it!
 An evening walk between the Tower of London and White Chapel, with a small foray into the City, retracing the steps and the crimes of Jack the Ripper.
-Callum, has been a very professional and passionate guide and some details of the history of this myth of crime really surprising and frightening.
+Callum, has been a very professional and passionate guide, and some details of the history of this myth of crime astonishing and frightening.

-I will not describe details not to ruin the touruld to those who codecide to do it, but only for the organization of your stay: the tour starts at 6:30 p.m. from Tower Hill tube station, in front of the gift shop down the stairs.
-It lasts about two hours and a half and ends in front of the scary church of White Chapel, a few minutes walk from Liverpool Street tube station, which I recommend you reach passing by Artillery Lane, an historical well preserved alley.
+I will not describe details not to ruin it to those who decide to do it, but only for the organization of your stay: the tour starts at 6:30 p.m. from Tower Hill tube station, in front of the gift shop down the stairs.
+It lasts about two hours and a half and ends in front of the scary church of White Chapel, a few minutes walk from Liverpool Street tube station, which I recommend you reach passing by Artillery Lane, a historical well-preserved alley.

 A walk from downtown London to Camden Town, along the Regent’s Canal

-Especially, I was struck by the sweetness, the precision of Caitlyn and her yummy fudges.
-You can also find her at Cupcakes & Shhht and then how not to mention Francesca, an Italian girl who gave me the opportunity to imagine my own customized Converse and painted them for me while I was having lunch.
+Especially, I was struck by the sweetness, the precision of Caitlyn, and her yummy fudges.
+You can also find her at Cupcakes & Shhht and then how not to mention Francesca, an Italian girl who allowed me to imagine my own customized Converse and painted them for me while I was having lunch.
 Aren’t they fab?

 Harry Potter Studios outside London

-The cheapest combination I could find wanting to travel during the weekend before Christmas was with Ryanair (same flights found also on Skyskanner, but more expensive!).
-We left from the tiny airport of Parma on Thursday afternoon to return to Pisa with the last flight on Sunday.
+The cheapest combination I could find to travel during the weekend before Christmas was with Ryanair (same flights also found on Skyscanner, but more expensive!).
+We left the tiny airport of Parma on Thursday afternoon to return to Pisa with the last flight on Sunday.
 In both cases, the London airport has been the one of Stansted.
 All this cost us € 37.90 each, buying the ticket in September.

-Once in Stansted we opted for the cheapest solution, the Terravision coach to Victoria Station (9 pounds each), with intermediate stop in Liverpool Street (6 pounds each).
+Once in Stansted, we opted for the cheapest solution, the Terravision coach to Victoria Station (9 pounds each), with an intermediate stop in Liverpool Street (6 pounds each).
 Convenient and cheaper than the National Express (9-12 pounds each), but they offer the wifi on board.
-The journey takes between 50 and 90 minutes depending on traffic.
+The journey takes between 50 and 90 minutes, depending on traffic.

-To visit London the Oyster Card is the most practical solution because rechargeable at any time and because it automatically applies the cheapest fare of the moment.
-I recommend you buy it once downtown or online in order to give it back at the end of your stay and get the refund of any remaining credit (a credit card is required).
+To visit London, the Oyster Card is the most practical solution because rechargeable at any time and because it automatically applies the cheapest fare of the moment.
+I recommend you buy it once downtown or online to give it back at the end of your stay and get a refund of any remaining credit (a credit card is required).

 We found it on Airbnb.
-Very cozy, nicely decorated and romantic, but certainly not suitable for everyone since the bed is set in a upper alcove reachable only by climbing the shelves of a former library.
-The cleaning is unfortunately the standard not-so-clean one… Anyway, we loved the experience and will certainly repeat it soon.
+Very cozy, nicely decorated, and romantic, but certainly not suitable for everyone since the bed is set in an upper alcove reachable only by climbing the shelves of a former library.
+The cleaning is, unfortunately, the standard not-so-clean one… Anyway, we loved the experience and will certainly repeat it soon.

 Where we had dinner in London

-Start by saying that since I returned to live in Italy i suffer from constant abstinence from Japanese cuisine which is not existing in the Cinque Terre area and therefore as soon as I find myself in town I don’t miss the opportunity to eat it.
+Start by saying that since I returned to live in Italy, I suffer from constant abstinence from Japanese cuisine, which is not existing in the Cinque Terre area.
+Therefore, as soon as I find myself in town, I don’t miss the opportunity to eat it.
 So…

 - Yo!
 Sushi in Haymarket Street, not far from Picadilly Circus.
-The quality is not exceptional, but food is correct and you can order or pick a dish diretti from the conveyor belt turning around the restaurant.
-The dishes have five different fixed prices (1 to 7 pounds, from the mi-so soup to a mixed sashimi portion) established by the color of the plate.
-Green tea has a fixed price and water is free and you can help yourself from the drinking fountains on each table
+The quality is not exceptional, but the food is correct, and you can order or pick a dish directly from the conveyor belt turning around the restaurant.
+The dishes have five different fixed prices (1 to 7 pounds, from the miso soup to a mixed sashimi portion) established by the color of the plate.
+Green tea has a fixed price and water is free, and you can help yourself from the drinking fountains on each table.

-- Wagamama in the White Chapel market, at five minutes walking from Liverpool Street.
-Good quality and correct prices (18-20 pound for a dish, unlimited green tea and a yummy dessert)
+- Wagamama is the White Chapel market, at five minutes’ walking from Liverpool Street.
+Good quality and correct prices (18-20 pound for a dish, unlimited green tea, and a yummy dessert)